interstellar/starlight/starlight/doc/Protocol.md

 If a transaction submitted from the [HostAccount](#hostaccount) is invalid
-(likely due to some inconsistency in how the agent tracks the account's balance or sequence numbers), the solution is left to the implementation, though it could attempt to address the problem with [HostAccount](#hostaccount).
+(likely due to some inconsistency in how the agent tracks the account’s balance or sequence numbers), the solution is left to the implementation, though it could attempt to address the problem with [HostAccount](#hostaccount).